davidbliu/Mesos-Docker/comparisons/README.md

 # What is this?

-may be outdated. no guarantees
+a collection of my research. may be outdated and/or inaccurate. no guarantees

 ## Maestro
 <img src='maestro.png' height=500></img>